Lysxia/gradual-eff-paper/src/SimAux.lagda.md

 if `M ≤ᴹ M′` and `M —→ N`, then `M′ —→ N′` and `N ≤ᴹ N′`.

-## Cast lemma
+## Right cast lemma

-The cast lemma says that when the term on the left of `≤ᴹ` is a value, reducing a cast on the right preserves precision.
+The right cast lemma says that when the term on the left of `≤ᴹ` is a value, reducing a cast on the right preserves precision.
 If `V ≤ᴹ V′`, then `cast ±q V′ —↠ W` and `V ≤ᴹ W`.
 ```